 Law degree/GDL if you want to become a solicitor

 Anyone who started a law degree or GDL up to September 2021 has until as late as 2032 to complete the LPC and qualify as a solicitor through the ‘traditional’ route.
 However, course providers may not teach the LPC much beyond 2022 or 2023 with lots of new SQE preparation courses having already been introduced.

 Find out more about The University of Law's SQE, LPC and law conversion courses today:

-Meanwhile, candidates who start an undergraduate degree or postgraduate law conversion after September 2021 will have to pass the SQE to qualify as a solicitor.
+Meanwhile, candidates who started an undergraduate degree or postgraduate law conversion after September 2021 must pass the SQE to qualify as a solicitor.

-That said, some firms will require non-law graduates to complete a law conversion course before starting SQE preparation and QWE with them.
-The Solicitors Regulation Authority (SRA) also encourages non-law graduates to complete an SQE preparation course to give themselves the best chance of passing both stages of the SQE.
+That said, some firms will require non-law graduates to complete a law conversion course before starting SQE preparation and qualifying work experience (QWE) with them.
+The Solicitors Regulation Authority (SRA) also encourages all SQE candidates (including non-law graduates) to complete an SQE preparation course to give themselves the best chance of passing both stages of the SQE.

 For more information on non-law students, the SQE and law conversion courses, read LCN’s Oracle.

 The LPC must be completed within five years of beginning the course.
-After you have completed the LPC, there is no expiration date on it.
+After you’ve completed the LPC, there’s no expiration date on it.
 However, leaving a big gap between completing the LPC and applying for a training contract is something that recruiters who are looking for a commitment to the profession will question you about.

-Although the SQE courses have already begun and exams are being taken, the LPC will remain a valid route to qualifying as a solicitor until 2032 and will continue to be provided by universities and law schools until at least 2022.
+Although the SQE courses have already begun and exams are being taken, the LPC will remain a valid route to qualifying as a solicitor until 2032.

 The SQE was introduced in September 2021 and will eventually completely replace the LPC.
 The SQE is divided into two stages: